Aquaculture Thematic Methods

 This distinction determines whether output is recorded as aquaculture (cultivated) or fisheries (natural) production (SEEA CF para.
 5.409). ↩︎

-Water area categories extend the SEEA CF land use classification to cover marine spatial use. ↩︎
+Water area categories extend the SEEA CF land use classification to cover marine spatial use.
+See Section 2.2 and footnote 14a on EEZ classification. ↩︎

 SEEA CF para.
 5.441: "Aquatic resources farmed in an aquaculture facility are produced assets, either inventories or fixed assets (in the case of breeding stocks)." ↩︎